PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 }
 ```

-Next, move a package that was previous returned from the module function to the
+Next, move a package that was previously returned from the module function to
-`let-in` block, and assign it to the variable `myNeovimUnwrapped`.
-Instead of it
+the `let-in` block, and assign it to the variable `myNeovimUnwrapped`.
+Instead
-now the module function will return new package - a simple shell application.
+of it now the module function will return new package - a simple shell
+application.

 ```nix
 # packages/myNeovim.nix